 A few additional workloads from our early customers:

 Cryo-electron microscopy images

-VAST’s global similarity reduction can reduce data more than the combination of data deduplication and compression used by other all-flash storage systems bringing the cost per GB of a VAST Universal Storage system down to that of disk-based object stores.
+VAST’s global similarity reduction can reduce data more than the combination of data deduplication and compression used by other all-flash storage systems bringing the cost per GB of a VAST Data Platform down to that of disk-based object stores.